IonathanG/react-bug-tracker/README.md

 - Archive, Retrieve and Delete a Project
 - Create a new Ticket, edit the Ticket and Assign a developer to it
 - Archive, Retrieve and Delete a Ticket
+- Add a comment to a ticket and check its history
 - Receive Live Notifications when assigned a Project and a Ticket
 - Check out Profiles and Informations of all Members
 - Assign a new Role to a member and change its security clearance (Admin only)